sethmlarson/sethmlarson.dev/app/markdown/2025-04-03/switch-2-drm-expensive-and-gamecube.md

 in today's money back in 2017, so $450 is a 15% cost increase on launch.
-I am less concerned about this price difference given it's a one-time purchase, the Switch 2 is a backwards compatible console, and that the Switch family has proven shown itself to be a very valuable entertainment investment.
+I am less concerned about this price difference given it's a one-time purchase, the Switch 2 is a backwards compatible console, and that the Switch family has proven itself to be a valuable entertainment investment.

 The very first game announced for the Switch 2 is Mario Kart World, an open-world party kart game. **This game is going to cost $80 USD for a physical copy of the game and $70 USD for a digital-only copy**.
-This is the **first Nintendo title to cost $80 USD** and the first Nintendo title to have a price **difference between physical and digital editions**.
+This is the **first Nintendo title to cost $80 USD** and the first Nintendo title to have a **price difference between physical and digital editions**.
 Lots of implications for this...

 The difference in cost between physical and digital makes sense to me.